 How to claim your ELC if you are no longer serving …

 Although the main purpose of ELC is to encourage serving personnel to pursue higher-level learning that benefits both the learner and their Service, it also allows learning at level 3 and above to be pursued during resettlement or for up to five years after discharge from the Services for those leaving on or after 1 April 2016, or ten years for those leaving before 1 April 2016.* The majority of this learning is likely to be vocational (learning new skills or enhancing existing ones), with the qualification benefiting the learner and a future employer and, nationally, adding to the UK skills base.

-First of all, refer to the eligibility criteria – you can check the detailed eligibility rules by visiting the ELCAS website To make a claim, download the appropriate form from the ELCAS website and complete it fully, except for Parts 4 and 5 – your Single Service Representative (SSR) will complete these elements (you will find their contact details below).
+First of all, refer to the eligibility criteria – you can check the detailed eligibility rules by visiting the ELCAS website To make a claim, download the appropriate form from the site and complete it fully, except for Parts 4 and 5 – your Single Service Representative (SSR) will complete these sections (you will find their contact details below).
 Send your otherwise fully completed claim form to them at the relevant address (again, see below), along with: